 Lush Happy Hippy Shower Gel: A really cheerfully citrus scented shower gel.
 My go-to default shower gel this year, it works well and the scent makes me happy.

 Have you tried any of these products?
 What were your winners of 2019?

-All of these products have been provided for review in the past or were sent to me as part of sponsored posts, but as always these are my honest opinions.
+All of these products have been provided as PR samples in the past or were sent to me as part of sponsored posts, but as always these are my honest opinions.
 This post also contains affiliate links – if you decide to click through and support Lab Muffin financially (at no extra cost to you), thank you!
 For more information, see Disclosure Policy.